 - ½ cup Ice cold water

-- Cut 2 sticks of butter into quarter inch slices and place in freezer for at least 10 mins.
+- Cut 2 sticks of butter into quarter-inch slices and place them the freezer for at least 10 mins.

 - Using either a mixer or a food processor mix together 3 cups of all purpose flour, 1½ tsp. of sugar, and 1 tsp. of salt.

 - Remove butter from freezer and add half of it to the flour mixture.
 Mix until butter is coated in flour.
 Add the remaining butter and mix until it is well blended.

 - Slowly add ½ cup of water and mix.
 If using a mixer the dough will start to form a ball, if using a food processor the dough will start to form large chunks.

 - Remove the dough from the mixer and place it on a lightly floured surface.

 - Form dough into a tight ball and flatten slightly.
-Tightly wrap 2-3 layer of plastic wrap around dough and place in freezer for about an hour.
+Tightly wrap 2-3 layers of plastic wrap around the dough and place it in the refrigerator for about an hour.

 - Once the dough is chilled, remove it from the freezer.
 Place the dough on a lightly floured surface.